oam-dev/spec/introduction.md

 - __Application operators__ deliver business value by configuring, installing, and managing components and/or applications such as updating, scaling, auto recovery, etc. Unlike developers and application composers, operators are concerned with _how_ a component or application's operational requirements are fulfilled.
 For instance, if a developer has declared that a component writes data to a specific path on a file system, an operator may concern themselves with mounting an appropriate volume to that path.

-- __Infrastructure operators/Platform builders__ deliver value by building the application centric platform and managing low-level infrastructural components.
+- __Infrastructure operators (also known as platform builders)__ deliver value by building the application centric platform and managing low-level infrastructural components.
 This may range from managing the physical hardware in an on-premises network to directly managing cloud service offerings in a public cloud.
 Infrastructure operators are less concerned with the particular configuration needs of _an application_, focusing instead on the big picture of how an enterprise's overall infrastructure is managed.
 For example, an infrastructure operator may manage the underlying storage offerings that are used for provisioning persistent storage.

 We will go through a story that describes an application delivery lifecycle with a OAM based platform.
 The storyline looks like this: